davidaustinm/arnoldi/README.md

-This repository holds a demonstration of the Arnoldi method.
+This repository holds a demonstration of the Arnoldi method, which is arnoldi_demo.py.